Plan Your Visit

 For an optimal experience, we recommend 90 minutes for your visit.

 Audio guides are included with museum admission.
 Narrated by Pierce Allman, the first reporter to broadcast from the Texas School Book Depository on November 22, 1963, the audio guide provides a thorough explanation of and directions through the permanent exhibition on the sixth floor.
 The guide features excerpts of historic radio broadcasts and the voices of reporters, police officers and witnesses to the assassination.
-Audio guides are available in English, Spanish, German, Portuguese, French, Japanese and a Family version (English only).
+Audio guides are available in English, Spanish, German, Portuguese, French, Japanese, Chinese (Mandarin) and a Youth version (English only).

 Adult — $16.00 U.S.